Caster Semenya Hopes to 'Run Free' Again After Swiss Supreme Court Offers A Reprieve

 "Caster Semenya was raised as a female and is legally female.
 She's fighting rules that affect DSD athletes who have what are typically male XY chromosomes, who were born with internal testes and who have testosterone levels higher than the typical female range."

-Last month, Semenya lost a separate case before the Court of Arbitration for Sport, which ruled that while the regulations regarding DSD athletes are discriminatory, they're also "necessary, reasonable and proportionate," as a way to ensure fair competition through regulating hormone levels.
+Last month, Semenya lost a separate case before the Court of Arbitration for Sport, which ruled that while the regulations regarding DSD athletes are discriminatory, they're also "necessary, reasonable and proportionate" as a way to ensure fair competition through regulating hormone levels.

 Semenya contends that the IAAF's regulations unfairly discriminate against athletes on the basis of sex or gender, because they apply only to female athletes — and only to a subset of female athletes who have certain traits.

-The IAAF's regulations require female athletes in restricted events — from the 400m to the mile — to keep their testosterone below a certain level for at least six months before a competition, and to maintain it below that threshold as long as they want to be eligible to race.
+The IAAF's regulations require female athletes in restricted events — from the 400 meters to the mile — to keep their testosterone below a certain level for at least six months before a competition and to maintain it below that threshold as long as they want to be eligible to race.

 The testosterone limit kicks in at 5 nmol/L (nanomoles per liter).